-- (b) A negotiated access standard must: - (1) be no less onerous than the corresponding minimum access standard provided by the Network Service Provider under clauses 5.3.3(b1)(4) or S5.4B(e);

-- (2) be set at a level that will not adversely affect power system security; - (3) be set at a level that will not adversely affect the quality of supply for other Network Users; and - (4) in respect of generating plant, meet the requirements applicable to a negotiated access standard in clauses S5.2.5, S5.2.6, S5.2.7 and S5.2.8. - (c) A Network Service Provider must following the receipt of a proposed negotiated access standard under clause 5.3.4(e), clause 5.3A.9(f) or paragraph (h)(3), consult with AEMO as soon as practicable in relation to AEMO advisory matters for that proposed standard.
+- (b) A negotiated access standard must: - (1) be no less onerous than the corresponding minimum access standard provided by the Network Service Provider under clause 5.3.3(b1)(4); - (2) be set at a level that will not adversely affect power system security; - (3) be set at a level that will not adversely affect the quality of supply for other Network Users; and - (4) in respect of generating plant, meet the requirements applicable to a negotiated access standard in clauses S5.2.5, S5.2.6, S5.2.7 and S5.2.8. - (c) A Network Service Provider must following the receipt of a proposed negotiated access standard under clause 5.3.4(e) or paragraph (h), consult with AEMO as soon as practicable in relation to AEMO advisory matters for that proposed standard.